-- For award with Achieved, students must be able to conduct an independent quantitative sociological enquiry.
-This requires that: planning defines and develops a research question and a methodology; data collection and analysis are appropriate to the enquiry; findings are reported and appropriate conclusions are justified; conclusion(s) use sociological concepts; and strengths and limitations of the research are evaluated with particular reference to the validity of the data and the conclusions. - For award with Merit, the findings will be in detail and the conclusions will be supported by evidence from the enquiry data and will use sociological ideas and concepts. - For award with Excellence, the findings will be in depth, the conclusions will be comprehensive and supported by evidence from the enquiry data, and will use sociological ideas and concepts.
+- For award with Achieved, students are able to conduct an independent qualitative sociological enquiry.
+This requires that: planning defines and develops a research question and a methodology; data collection and analysis are appropriate to the enquiry; findings are reported and appropriate conclusions are justified; conclusion(s) use sociological concepts; and strengths and limitations of the research are evaluated with particular reference to the validity of the data and the conclusions. - For award with Merit, the findings will be in detail and the conclusions will be supported by appropriate evidence from the enquiry data, and will use sociological ideas and concepts. - For award with Excellence, the findings will be in depth, the conclusions will be comprehensive and supported by a range of appropriate evidence from the enquiry data, and will use sociological ideas and concepts.